isaac152/isaac152/README.md

 # Hi !
 I am Isaac 🐧
-A software engineering student from Caracas Venezuela. 🇻🇪
+A software engineering from Caracas Venezuela. 🇻🇪

 ## **About me :**

- - Currently studying for a degree in computer science.
- - Open to internships or a full-time oportunity.
+ - Open to full-time oportunity.
  - Aspiring to become a bioinformatic in the future.
  - I really love to learn new things
  - My interest are backend development, scraping, data analysis, and machine learning.